hiteshv01/Snake_Game_by_JS-/README.md

 # Snake_Game_by_JS-
-I made this game using JS
+I made this game using  HTML and JS